 Much of the ink and quill artwork Shannon has created for OLLIE can be found on his website.
 It was done for his MFA thesis project, which centered on the topic of illustration in mature fiction.
 He enjoys the development of ideas and world building, and aims to market his work towards visual design.
 His eye for detail and love of research and history makes this particularly fun.
 Shannon is "that guy" who always has to have the last word in debates, mostly because he has an annoying penchant for remembering any and all useless facts.

 Shannon's favorite things are music, food, comic books, literature, period dramas and British folks.
 His favorite place in the world is Coney Island, Brooklyn, New York.
-Currently, he lives just outside of San Francisco, California.
+Currently, he lives in Chicago.

 Represented by: Saritza Hernandez